 Let’s face it, many renters clearly do not realize just how terrible it is for your future housing prospects to force your manager to evict you.
 We see it all the time, the threat of eviction is brushed off as the short-term desires overpower the potential for later problems.

 This however is a huge mistake, and we’ll explain why.
-First though let’s identify what exactly is an eviction, and how are they different from a judgement.
+First, though let’s identify what exactly is an eviction, and how are they different from a judgment.

 An eviction means that you were forced out of the property by the courts.
 You had a court date while you still occupied the property, lost, and were instructed to vacate within 10 days.

-A judgment can occur during an eviction, however if you are not occupying the property at the time of a judgement you were not evicted.
+A judgment can occur during an eviction, however, if you are not occupying the property at the time of a judgment you were not evicted.